 - Alerts instantly notify you of any potential security threats and frequently occurring errors.
 This will help you prevent the threats, correct the errors, and improve server performance in general.

 - The correlation feature helps recognize anomalous activities.

-- A collection of top and trend reports provide interesting insight into server usage patterns.
+- A collection of trend and top N reports provide interesting insight into server usage patterns.